 Start Your Age-Specific Strength & Heart Health Training with RazFit

 Transform your health and vitality with RazFit, the app designed for busy men who want to maintain strength, protect their heart, and stay active in their 50s and beyond.
-With quick 5-10 minute workouts designed by fitness experts, AI-powered coaching from Orion and Lyssa that adapts to your fitness level and goals, and achievement badges that celebrate your progress, RazFit makes staying fit simple and sustainable.
+The app is built around the actual constraints of a 54-year-old: accumulated joint wear that demands intelligent exercise selection, narrower recovery envelopes that punish aggressive programming, career and family demands that leave no patience for setup friction, and the specific evidence base for exercise in older adults that Chodzko-Zajko et al. (2009) formalized in the ACSM position stand.
+With quick 5-10 minute workouts designed by fitness experts, AI-powered coaching from Orion and Lyssa that adapts to your fitness level and goals, and achievement badges that celebrate your progress across the long timeline that actually matters for men in this decade, RazFit makes staying fit simple and sustainable.